ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“nan”*

+   **Ontological references:**

 .. dropdown:: Management System

    A set of interrelated or interacting elements used to establish policies, objectives, and processes to achieve them.
 In laboratories, this typically includes the Quality Management System (QMS) and can extend to cover data analysis, documentation, software versioning, traceability, and validation/verification of pipelines.

    **Example usage:**
-   The management system was updated to include procedures for sample tracking and instrument calibration.
+   *“The management system was updated to include procedures for sample tracking and instrument calibration.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip